-The Wyre Catchment NFM project is the first example in the UK of private investment enabling the delivery of natural flood management.
+The Wyre Catchment Natural Flood Management Project is the first example in the UK of the use of repayable private investment enabling the delivery of natural flood management.
 The project will deliver more than 1,000 targeted measures to store, slow and intercept flood water and prevent peak flow in a catchment in England, with the interventions hosted by local farmers.
-Beneficiaries of the reduced flood risk are paying for the interventions, and the Project’s Community Interest Company has successfully raised a nine-year £850k private loan facility to help fund the interventions.
+Beneficiaries of the reduced flood risk are paying for the interventions through an extendable nine year ecosystem services contract, and the Project’s Community Interest Company has successfully raised a nine-year £850k private loan facility to help fund the up-front capital cost of the interventions.

 With many thanks for their time and insight on this case study:

 Dan Turner, Technical Lead, Land Management and Market Creation, The Rivers Trust